 - La Barreta de Gualda, near the Campomanes marina.

 Other nearby beaches and coves

 These beaches and small coves of crystalline waters are next to Altea and belong to the town of Alfaz del Pi:

 - Metge Cove

-Port of Altea and Nautical Club
+Port and Yacht Club

-🕍 Visit to the Russian Orthodox Church
+🕍 Visit to Russian Orthodox Church

-PS: We leave you this extra advice…
+PS: We leave you this Extra Tip…

-🍹 The Garden of Senses
+🍹 The Garden of the Senses

 How to get to Altea in 5 minutes